OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    [oneadmin@FN]$ onevm show -j <VNF_VM_ID>|jq -r .VM.TEMPLATE.NIC[0].EXTERNAL_IP

 .. important:: This is specific to AWS deployments.
-One needs to add a corresponding inboud rule into AWS security group (SG) with AWS elastic IP of VNF node for 5030 port and apply the updated SG against the AWS FN node.
+One needs to add a corresponding inbound rule into AWS security group (SG) with AWS elastic IP of VNF node for 5030 port and apply the updated SG against the AWS FN node.

 If the OneFlow service is stuck in DEPLOYING state, please, check :ref:`OneFlow service is stuck in DEPLOYING <oneflow-service-is-stuck-in-deploying>`